 This was a TOTAL gut renovation.
 Adding headers (support beams) was necessary as well as enlarging the existing sky light.
 A niche was created for the refrigerator making it seem like a built-in appliance.
 Plumbing was reconfigured; gas lines for the new cooktop were added as well as electrical upgraded to meet the needs of the latest appliances.
-Rosenberg added a decorative tray ceiling with recessed lighting that helps separate the space from the greater kitchen.
+The designer added a decorative tray ceiling with recessed lighting that helps separate the space from the greater kitchen.

 Cabinetry and Appliance Details: